Awatovi Ruins

-The Awatovi Ruins, spelled Awat'ovi in recent literature, are an archaeological site on the Hopi Indian Reservation in northeastern Arizona, United States.
+The Awatovi Ruins, spelled Awat'ovi in recent literature, are an archaeological site on the Hopi Reservation in northeastern Arizona, United States.
 The site contains the ruins of a pueblo estimated to be 500 years old, as well as those of a 17th-century Spanish mission.
-It was visited in the 16th century by members of Francisco Vásquez de Coronado's exploratory expedition.
-In the 1930s, Hopi artist Fred Kabotie was commissioned by the Peabody Museum to reproduce the prehistoric murals found during the excavation of the Awatovi Ruins.
+It was visited in the 16th century by members of Francisco Vázquez de Coronado's exploratory expedition.
+In the 1930s, Hopi artist Fred Kabotie was commissioned by the Peabody Museum of Archaeology and Ethnology of Harvard University to reproduce the prehistoric murals found during the excavation of the Awatovi Ruins.
 The site was designated a National Historic Landmark in 1964.

-The site has been studied, and now even the campsite of the archeologists is itself of archeological interest: the Awatovi Expedition of the Peabody Museum of Archaeology and Ethnology of Harvard University campsite is itself deemed an archeological site worthy of further study.
+The site has been studied, and now even the campsite of the archeologists is itself of archeological interest: the Awatovi Expedition of the Peabody Museum campsite is itself deemed an archeological site worthy of further study.

 Pre-European history

 Awatovi was founded sometime after 1300, according to ceramics recovered from the archaeological excavations of Awatovi.
 It quickly grew to be the largest and most important village within the Hopi area.
 It housed members of the Bow Clan and was the largest of the villages on Antelope Mesa.
 Recent research has placed Awatovi as the leading village of a macro-cluster that included the villages on Antelope Mesa, on First Mesa, and an outlying cluster of villages at Homol'ovi on the Little Colorado River some 50 miles (80 kilometers) to the south.
 There is some archaeological evidence to suggest that while modern Hopis claim ancestry with the Jeddito Phase sites, including Awatovi, these Jeddito villages may not have been Hopi.